2014 Fall Classes

-Description: This course examines the link between chemical dependency and the criminal offender.
-Students will receive an in-depth look at how crime and chemical dependency contribute to the increasing problem of recidivism, prison overcrowding, and the use of drug and alcohol treatment programs as an alternative to incarceration.
-The course will explore the complexity of the ant-social personality, and effective treatment strategies designed to address the chemically dependent criminal offender will be presented.
+Examine the link between chemical dependency and the criminal offender.
+Students receive an in-depth look at how crime and chemical dependency contribute to the increasing problem of recidivism, prison overcrowding, and the use of drug and alcohol treatment programs as an alternative to incarceration.
+The course will explore the complexity of the anti-social personality, and effective treatment strategies designed to address the chemically dependent criminal offender.

 Instructor: William Hample, BS, Licensed Clinical Alcohol & Drug Counselor, Senior Probation Officer State of NJ